AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow-with-ksonnet/jupyter.md

 The second key component of Kubeflow is the ability to run Jupyter Notebooks via JupyterHub.
 [Jupyter Notebook](http://jupyter.org/) is the classic data science tool to run inline scripts and code snippets while documenting the process in the browser.

-With KubeFlow the JupyterHub is deployed onto the Kubernetes cluster.
-You can find there the Load Balancer IP address using `kubectl get svc`{{execute}}

 ## Open Jupyter Hub

 Via Katacoda, you can access the browser interface at the following link https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com or using the terminal *Jupyterhub* tab.
 To access the JupyterHub use the username __admin__ and a blank password in the login form.